Export all data to MaxCompute

 Description

-The data source name must be a combination of letters, digits, and underscores (_).
-It cannot start with a digit or an underscore (_).
+The name of the data source.
+The name can contain letters, digits, and underscores (_), but cannot start with a digit or an underscore (_).

 A brief description of the data source.
-The description cannot exceed 80 characters in length.
+The description can be up to 80 characters in length.

 Region

-Select the region where the Tablestore instance resides.
+Select the region where the Tablestore instance is located.

 Tablestore Instance Name